eProsima/AML-IP/amlip_docs/rst/demo/tensor_inference.rst

   :lines: 19-20

 Let's continue explaining the global variables.
-``DOMAIN_ID`` allows the execution to be isolated because only DomainParticipants with the same Domain Id would be able to communicate to each other.
+The ``DOMAIN_ID`` variable allows the execution to be isolated because only DomainParticipants with the same Domain Id would be able to communicate to each other.
-``tolerance`` sets a limit to ignore detections with a probability less than the tolerance.
+The ``tolerance`` variable sets a threshold to filter out detections with a probability lower than the specified tolerance value.

 .. literalinclude:: /../amlip_demo_nodes/amlip_tensorflow_inference_demo/amlip_tensorflow_inference_demo/inference_node_async.py
   :language: python
   :lines: 28-32

-It loads the model from TensorFlow based on the specified path.
+The model is loaded from TensorFlow using the specified path.

 .. literalinclude:: /../amlip_demo_nodes/amlip_tensorflow_inference_demo/amlip_tensorflow_inference_demo/inference_node_async.py
   :language: python